 Well, I did all of the above for the first 3 weeks of his diagnosis.
 However, as I slowly regained consciousness and began to stand again, I found a strength that can only be credited to the Lord.
 Then, I did what any other mother would do….I went into beast mode.

-I began implementing a strict, nutrient-dense diet, a rigorous detox protocol, and consistent essential oil usage, along with following the instructions from numerous alternative practitioners, to support my son’s immune system.
+I began implementing a strict, nutrient-dense diet and a rigorous detox protocol, along with following the instructions from numerous alternative practitioners, to support my son’s immune system.
 And as a result, our physicians, nurses, and other cancer families noticed the difference and were in awe of how incredibly well Kicker was doing.

 Seriously, he was literally thriving during conventional cancer treatment…he wasn’t throwing up, he wasn’t getting mouth sores, he wasn’t getting sick, and he had incredible energy, amazing color, a healthy appetite, and no leg pain.
 He was kicking cancer’s ass!